wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-configuration-methods/includes/8-deploy-custom-start-menu-windows-11.md

 ## Creating a custom Start menu JSON layout file

 1. Configure the Start Menu as desired.
-2. Open the Windows PowerShell app and<br>
+2. Open the Windows PowerShell app and
 3. Run the following cmdlet.
 Name the file LayoutModification.json.
 Export the Start menu to a JSON file using the Export-StartLayout command in Windows PowerShell.
-For the -Path switch, place a path and name the filename "LayoutModification.json".<br><br>For example:<br>`Export-StartLayout -Path "C:\Layouts\LayoutModification.json"`<br><br>
+For the -Path switch, place a path and name the filename "LayoutModification.json".

+    For example:

+    `Export-StartLayout -Path "C:\Layouts\LayoutModification.json"`
 4. Once you've saved the file, you can optionally make manual edits to the JSON file.

 The JSON file will look something like this: